fedekrum/Mini-Arcade/README.md

 https://github.com/mholgatem/GPIOnext

-DO NOT execute the setup
+DO NOT execute the setup after install
 Make sure GPIO pins for Joystick are connected

 ```